k21971/EvilHack/doc/evilhack-changelog.md

 - Allow cutting a known spider web by force-fighting it
 - Check obj_resists when destroying items via erosion
 - Fix: player could drop a cursed loadstone by wielding it
+- Fix: zombie corpses changing when failing to revive